Cidaas/terraform-provider-cidaas/README.md

 # cidaas_template (Resource)

-The Template resource in the provider is used to define and manage templates within the Cidaas system.
+The Template resource in the provider is used to define and manage templates within the cidaas system.
 Templates are used for emails, SMS, IVR, and push notifications.

  Ensure that the below scopes are assigned to the client with the specified `client_id`: